What will I study?

 -- Acquire the following collaborative core-competencies: analysis, writing/adaptation, directing, design/stagecraft, and performance.

--- Create and assess a local applied mission-driven theatre arts project.
+-- Create and assess an original, applied mission-driven theatre arts project.

 Please review the audition requirements.